retsyx/amity/README.md

 1. Select the receiver as the `Switch Device`.
 2. Specify the `Input` number.

 This functionality depends on the receiver supporting the feature, and on knowing the correct value for the input.
-On a Denon AVR-X3400H the numeric input values can be configured in the receiver setup menus.
+On Denon AVR-X3400H and AVR-X3900H receivers the numeric input values can be configured in the receiver setup menus.
 From the factory, the numeric input values on a Denon AVR-X3400H correspond to the named inputs as follows:

 1. CBL/SAT
 2. DVD